go-xorm/manual-en-US/chapter-06/README.md

 affected, err := engine.Id(id).Cols("age").Update(&user)
 ```

-2. User `AllCols` to indicate that every columns will be updated even if it is zero or empty.
+2. Use `AllCols` to indicate that every columns will be updated even if it is zero or empty.

 ```Go
 affected, err := engine.Id(id).AllCols().Update(&user)